phaubertin/jinue/doc/syscall.md

 #### Errors

-* JINUE_EBADF if the specified descriptor is invalid or doed not refer to an IPC endpoint.
+* JINUE_EBADF if the specified descriptor is invalid or does not refer to an IPC endpoint.
 * JINUE_EIO if the specified descriptor is closed or the IPC endpoint no longer exists.
 * JINUE_EINVAL if any part of the receiver buffer belongs to the kernel.
-* JINUE_EINVAL if the receive buffer is larger that 2048 bytes.
+* JINUE_EINVAL if the receive buffer is larger than 2048 bytes.
-* JINUE_E2BIG is a message was available but it was too big for the receive buffer.
+* JINUE_E2BIG if a message was available but it was too big for the receive buffer.
 * JINUE_EPERM if the process to which the calling thread belongs is not the owner of the IPC endpoint.